Julie-Fabre/bombcell/README.md

 - distance metrics are above `param.minIsoD` for the isolation distance, `param.lratioMin` for l-ratio, `param.ssMin` for the silhouette score

-Disabled by deafult.
+Disabled by default.
 This is if the most time-consuming part of the script.
 See [Harris et al., Neuron, 2001](https://www.sciencedirect.com/science/article/pii/S0896627301004470?via%3Dihub) for more information on isolation distance, (see [Schmitzer-Torbert and Redish, 2004](https://journals.physiology.org/doi/full/10.1152/jn.00687.2003)) for more information on l-ratio and (see [Rousseeuw, 1987](https://www.sciencedirect.com/science/article/pii/0377042787901257) for more information on silhouette-score.

 Below: examples of a unit with high isolation distance (left) and one with low isolation distance (right).